 2 / The cove found at the center of the spot (zone 2 on the map).
 Here the seabed is made of rocks and posidonia meadows, which start about 50m from shore (↕2-12ft/0.5-4m).
 Schools of salema, ornate wrasses and painted combers are common sightings in this area.
 It is difficult to get into the water directly in the cove, but you can reach it by snorkeling along the shore from zones 1 and 3.

 3 / The most easterly cove (zone 3 on the map).
 With its pristine sandy beds edged by rocks, it is the best snorkeling area in Cala Conta.
 The drop off found above the rocky ledge west of the cove (↕5-15ft/2-6m) is great to explore, with countless saddled seabream and damselfish swimming in a crystal sea.
 This area is the most sheltered during windy days.

 Cala Conta can be overcrowded in summer.
-Stay in the swimming areas and pay attention to the many boats that come to anchor near the beach.
+Stay in the swimming areas and pay attention to the passage of the many boats that come to anchor near the beach.

 There are 3 bars and restaurants on the beach: the Sunset Ashram, the Restaurante S’Illa Des Bosc and the Ses Roques Restaurant.